greenelab/iscb-diversity-manuscript/manuscript.md

 However, fellows and keynote speakers with an affiliation in the United States were over-represented by a factor of 1.6;
 moreover, almost half of this excess was accounted for by a deficit of 41 fellows and keynote authors from China, France and Italy.
 Furthermore, within the US we found an excess of white fellows and keynote speakers, and a depletion of Asian fellows and keynote speakers.
-Globally, names of East Asian origin have been persistently underrepresented among fellows and keynote speakers
+Globally, names of East Asian origin have been persistently underrepresented among fellows and keynote speakers.

 ## Introduction